KorayGocmen/gravitational/readme.md

 *   Support single scheduler and multiple workers.
 *   The scheduler must be aware of all workers' states. (requires the workers to register and deregister when going offline)
-*   The scheduler and the workers authenticate with each other via SSL.
+*   The scheduler and the workers authenticate with each other via TLS.
 *   The scheduler and workers, both need to have GRPC-APIs.
     *   The scheduler GRPC-API support:
         *   Register a worker